markentier/markentier.tech/site/content/posts/2022/01/speedy-rust-builds-under-wsl2/index.md

 There you also see how I dealt with debug and release profiles and other shenanigans.

+_There's a lot more things you can do to improve compile times, but this post was only about showing the easy win in a WSL build environment._

 ## What about [sccache]?

 It is a nice tool, but once I had it installed in both environments and somehow they loved to interfere with each other, especially within WSL I never really got a long-term reliable setup running.